 There are a few different ways that this level of interest in shorting Clovis Oncology shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Clovis Oncology.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Clovis Oncology.

 Find out more about how you can short Clovis Oncology stock.

 We're not expecting Clovis Oncology to pay a dividend over the next 12 months.

 Over the last 12 months, Clovis Oncology's shares have ranged in value from as little as $4.06 up to $11.1.
 A popular way to gauge a stock's volatility is its "beta".